dempe/blog/resources/posts/building-a-static-site-from-scratch.md

 ## Building and Deployment

 I want a static site.
 Hosting them is cheap (free), and as fast and secure as you can possibly be.
-In order to use Laravel to make a static site, I use `wget` to pull down a static version from the local server.
+In order to use Laravel to make a static site, I use `wget` to save a static version from the local server.
 The command looks like this:

 ```bash
 wget \